guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 ### A bit about the backend system.

 A 'backend' is something that implements `guerrilla.Backend` interface.
 You don't have to implement this interface yourself.
-By default, the go-guerrilla package will use the `BackendGateway` - which we refer to as the _Gateway_ backend.
+By default, go-guerrilla will use `backends.BackendGateway` - which we refer to as the _Gateway_ backend.
 So in the above example, the configuration will be passed to the _Gateway_ backend.

-The _Gateway_ is quite powerful.
+The _Gateway_ is actually quite powerful.
 Think of it as middle-ware.
 It can be composed by chaining individual components which we refer to as _Processors_.
 In the above example, we chained `"HeadersParser|Header|Hasher|Debugger"` which means that we'll start processing with the HeadersParser processor and finish with the Debugger.
 You'll need to refer to individual documentation for